ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/fields.rst

 Available Fields
 ----------------

-Use the following query to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_, including the field's name, description, and accepted data type, for the ``/v3/artifacts`` endpoint:
+Send the following request to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_, including the field's name, description, and accepted data type, for the ``/v3/artifacts`` endpoint:

 .. code::

     OPTIONS /v3/artifacts

 .. hint::
-    To view all fields, including read-only fields, include the ``?show=readonly`` query parameter.
+    To include read-only fields in the response, append the ``?show=readonly`` query parameter to the OPTIONS request.

-Alternatively, refer to the following tables for a list of available fields that can be included in the body of a POST or PUT request for the ``artifacts`` object.
+Alternatively, refer to the following tables for a list of available fields that can be included in the body of a POST or PUT request to the ``/v3/artifacts`` endpoint.

 .. list-table::
    :widths: 20 20 10 15 15 20